microprediction/timemachines/README.md

 What's different:

-   - **Simple canoncial use** of *some* functionality from packages like fbprophet, pmdarima and their ilk.
+   - **Simple canoncial use** of *some* functionality from packages like fbprophet, pmdarima, tsa and their ilk.

    - **Simple k-step ahead forecasts** in functional style involving [one line of code](https://github.com/microprediction/timemachines/blob/main/timemachines/skaters/proph/prophskaterscomposed.py).
    Time series "models" are synomymous with functions that have a "skater" signature, facilitating "[skating](https://github.com/microprediction/timemachines/blob/main/timemachines/skating.py)".